valbercesar/pldotnet/CONTRIBUTING.md

 The pull request title contains a meaningful title
  - Short and informative: serves as a summary
- - Prefixed with corresponding ticket/story ID from Jira
+ - Prefixed with corresponding ticket/story ID from Jira or Github

 ```
 [PLNET-X] Content of the MR